Eric-MK/networks/README.md

 - **Makefile**: Provides convenient commands for Docker operations.
 - **Flask**: Chosen for its lightweight and easy-to-use framework for building the load balancer and server applications.
 - **Consistent Hashing**: Implemented for server selection based on request characteristics, ensuring even distribution of load.
 - **Docker**: Utilized for containerization, ensuring consistent deployment environments across different machines.
+The containers created and added are in the same network environment for eficient communication.

 ## Assumptions